 When there is a dispute between the parents about the child’s treatment, the physician should make reasonable attempts to obtain a consensus in the child’s best interests.
 If consensus cannot be achieved, physicians in hospital settings are encouraged to contact their hospital ethicist for guidance (if available), and all member physicians may contact the CMPA for further advice.
 In some cases, it may be necessary to contact the public guardian, child services, or to apply to the court (or an administrative body) for direction.
 If the child is at serious risk of harm, contacting the provincial or territorial child welfare agency may be warranted.

-Letters of support in custody disputes
+Letters of support in decision-making responsibility (custody) disputes

-In custody disputes, physicians may be requested to write a letter of support for a parent on the basis of information provided by the parent making the request.
+In decision-making responsibility (custody) disputes, physicians may be requested to write a letter of support for a parent on the basis of information provided by the parent making the request.
 Physicians should avoid including information provided by the requesting parent without appropriately qualifying the statements and identifying the source of the information.
 Physicians who find themselves in these circumstances should try to remain helpful, but they should limit discussion to professional interactions with the requesting parent, maintain objectivity, and properly attribute all statements.

 Disputes involving elder patients